rajamannn/Sensing_Light_Project/README.md

-# IR Sensor Controlled Relay Project 🔴⚡
+#  🔴⚡IR Sensor Controlled Relay Project

 This project uses an IR sensor to control a relay, allowing a device (like a light) to be toggled ON and OFF when an object is detected.
 The relay used is **active LOW**, so it switches when triggered by the sensor.